Curriculum Provision

 Design Technology: Wherever possible, DT is taught through a creative topic.
 Classes are taught a unit from the Design Technology Curriculum which builds on the previous years skills and knowledge the children have learned.
 This is taught over a series of weeks and results in a finished product.

-This is a fully comprehension scheme and includes the new government requirements on relationships and sex education.
+This is a fully comprehension scheme and includes the government requirements on relationships and sex education.
 Some of the units have been moved into different year groups to reflect our school ethos and so we are teaching units when feel our children are ready.

 https://www.coramlifeeducation.org.uk/scarf/